wemap/pysupercluster/README.rst

 supercluster
 ============

-A very fast Python 3 module for geospatial point clustering.
+A fast Python 3 module for geospatial point clustering.

-This is a port of https://github.com/mapbox/supercluster.
+This is a port of https://github.com/mapbox/supercluster to C++, conveniently wrapped in a Python module.
+Initial benchmarks show it to be an order of magnitude (10x) faster than the initial JavaScript implementation.

 .. code-block:: pycon